By Sorsa Editorial

 print(f"Tweets: {user['tweets_count']}")

-The response includes the full profile: ID, username, display name, bio, location, follower/following counts, tweet count, media count, verification status, profile images, account creation date, pinned tweets, and bio URLs.
-All in one request.
+The response includes the full profile in one request: ID, username, display name, bio, location, follower and following counts, tweet and media counts, verification status, profile images, account creation date, pinned tweets, and bio URLs.

 Search Tweets